 When can I apply?

-Applications open in early December of each year.
+Applications are open in early December of each year.
+Missed this year's deadline?
 Email us if you want a reminder when they are released!

 What is the application like and where do I apply?

-To help us get to know you, the online application includes some basic questions about you, a resume, statement of purpose, and contact information for three professional references.
+To help us get to know you, the online application includes some basic questions about you, a personal statement, a resume, and contact information for three professional references.
+If you'd like, you're also invited to submit a portfolio piece to help us better get to know you!

 What's the application process?
 When are applications due?

-Applications are due February 7.
+Priority applications for both the Fellowship and Scholarship are usually due in February.
 Applications are reviewed when complete in the order received.

 What kind of Fellow are you looking for?
 Do I need to be a farming expert to apply?

 We look for a diverse cohort of Fellows that are passionate about creating a food system that is socially, environmentally, and economically just - and have the leadership potential and drive to follow that passion through.
 Though farming or gardening experience is great, it's not required.
-We know that diverse teams are stronger and we appreciate that AMI Fellows come from a variety of backgrounds, with a variety of experiences.
+We know that diverse teams are stronger and we appreciate that AMI Fellows come from a variety of backgrounds, with a variety of experiences, and share these skills and experiences with each other.

 Is there an age restriction?